jkeefe/newmark-online-investigations/README.md

 - Fabrication of information, quotes, or sources.
 - Impeding the work of others.

-# Class Plan
+# Class Plans

 Below is a rundown of what I expect we'll cover in our weeks together.
 Be very aware, though, that this is a live journalism class: we will be working on real investigations we hope to publish, and we won't know the shape of those investigations at the outset.
 That means our class plans may change to help you succeed in your investigation.
 Significant changes in class lessons, topics, or plans will be announced in class, posted in the `#general` Slack channel, and updated here at least a week ahed of time.

 **Notes** for each lesson will be posted here before each class.

-**Assignments** are due at 8 a.m. on the day of the next class (see details above).
+**Assignments** are due at 5 p.m. on the Friday prior to the next class.

 # Class 1 • Jan 27

-Hello!
-In this class we'll get to know each other, agree on the logistics and outlines of the semester, and dive into the plan.
-We'll also discuss possibilities and ideas for investigative pursuits.
+**Kickoff:** Hello!
+In the first class we'll get to know each other and discuss the logistics and outlines of the semester.
+We'll also explore the basics of investigative reporting and the mission of the investigations team at Quartz — which you are essentially joining starting today.

+**Investigations:** What are we going to investigate?
+That planning begins today with discussion, research, and some brainstorming.

 ## Notes